 Personnel Standards – The School will attract, recruit and hire appropriately trained and credentialed personnel to provide special education services to children with disabilities.

 State Assessments – The School will assure that students with disabilities either under the Individuals with Disabilities Act (“IDEA”) or Section 504 are included in State assessment programs with appropriate accommodations and modifications when necessary and appropriate.
-These assessments include, but are not limited to, the SBAC and CST.
+These assessments include, but are not limited to, the SBAC and CAST.

 In addition, the School shall comply with the EDCOE Local Master Plan and perform all corrective actions deemed necessary by the EDCOE SELPA.
 The Director of Special Education at Urban Montessori will work with the Executive Director to develop an annual budget, hire necessary staff, contract for appropriate services and take responsibility for meeting the special education compliance and quality requirements.